lzwjava/blog-source/notes/2025-07-04-uva-maven-structure-en.md

 ---
-title: "Maven Structure for UVA Problems"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Maven Structure for UVA Problems
 translated: false
-generated: true
 ---

 Thanks for sharing the specific directory structure for your `uva/106` subdirectory.
 It seems your project has a more granular structure where each UVA problem (e.g., `106`) is a separate directory with its own `src` folder containing a `Main.java` file and possibly input files like `1.in`.
 This suggests that each problem might be treated as a separate subproject or module.
 To accommodate this in a Maven multi-module setup, we can either: